 FAC 46: A Video Circus: Event and Saville designed poster

 FAC 51: The Hacienda club, Whitworth Street West.
 Various merchandise articles also carry that number.
 Opened May 1982, closed in 2000, demolished 2001 and converted into appartments

-FAC 61: Lawsuit - Factory vs. Martin Hannett
+FAC 61: The Factory vs. Martin Hannett lawsuit

-FAC 76: Jazz Defektors, The Movie (unreleased video project)
+FAC 76: The Jazz Defektors Movie (unreleased video project)

-FAC 81: The Factory International Congress, held in September 1983
+FAC 81: The Factory International Congress, held in September 1983, also notepads

 FAC 83: Hacienda 1st birthday party and poster